Sandhya80/Custom-Flashcards/README.md

 ## JavaScript Methodologies Used

-Flashcard Quizzes leverages modern JavaScript methodologies and best practices to ensure a robust, maintainable, and interactive user experience:
+Custom Flashcards leverages modern JavaScript methodologies and best practices to ensure a robust, maintainable, and interactive user experience:

 - **Modular Code Structure:**
   Functions are organized by responsibility (rendering, event handling, data management) for clarity and maintainability.